DVD cover

 Avenging Fist

-However, all the best "eye candy" in the world can't save The Avenging Fist from its' worst enemy -- the script.
+However, even if the special effects were the cream of the crop, all the best "eye candy" in the world can't save The Avenging Fist from its' worst enemy -- the script.
 The movie starts out with a bang, with several fight sequences, but then slows down to a crawl as the story is ever-so-slightly drawn out inch by inch -- there are attempts to create suspense, but really any viewer should be able to see the "twists" a mile away, and so the "suspenseful" moments just become boring.
 Of course, there is also a romantic subplot, which is handled with all the style of your typical soap opera.
 There were some bits which were just unbelievably cheesy (flying around in the clouds and crud like that) that almost made me wretch and wish for the "good old days" of Ekin Cheng romancing Hsu Chi in the Young and Dangerous movies.

-Though to its' credit, The Avenging Fist's finale is fairly exciting stuff and manages somewhat to make the viewer forget the crap that proceeded it.
+Though to its credit, The Avenging Fist's finale is fairly exciting stuff, with action director Corey Yuen managing to get in some actual martial arts, and manages somewhat to make the viewer forget the crap that proceeded it.
 It's a bit sad really, because it shows that if it was put together right, The Avenging Fist could have been a tight 90-minute action movie.
-Instead, like many recent Hong Kong movies, it tries to be everything to everyone and loses something in the process.
+Instead, like many post-handover Hong Kong movies, it tries to be everything to everyone and loses something in the process.

 Avenging Fist